 Jake washes his hands more frequently and makes sure he disinfects his hands between each customer he helps.

 Brian’s role requires him to occasionally carry out site visits to conduct inspections and complete reports.
 The number of site visits has declined as video conferencing and photographs have been used to verify information about the sites.
 However, when Brian needs to carry out a site visit, he drives to the site, uses alcohol-based hand sanitiser before entering and completes his duties while maintaining a physical distance from others.
 He tries to complete his duties at the site in less than 15 minutes where possible.
 Upon exiting the site, Brian disinfects his hands again.

 Michelle, a manager

 Michelle’s team have commenced returning to their workplace in Maroochydore.
-Michelle has checked the signage on the floor of the building to ensure all the relevant fact sheets and posters are visible for her team.
 At the beginning of the day her team holds a virtual meeting.
 Conducting meetings online ensures there aren’t too many people in meeting rooms and enables staff to participate in meetings regardless of where they are working.

 Cases of COVID-19